tekuonline/ISTE-422-Final-Project/README.md

-# A class gruop project for ISTE 422 Application devlopment practice!
+# A class group project for ISTE 422 Application devlopment practice!